VIDEO HUB

 What is the recommended starting dose for XPHOZAH?

-Dr. Andrew Lazar explains the recommended 30 mg BID dosing for XPHOZAH
+Dr. Andrew Lazar explains the recommended 30 mg BID dosing for XPHOZAH.

 Play Video William Raffo